Chemistry (CH)

 CH-374 CH Assessment in Effective Citizenship (0 credits)

-The student identifies a community organization through which the student can address an issue.
-Students set a goal for volunteer work with the organization, and design and carry out a strategy for achieving a goal.
-Students summarize their work in a log and addresses its effectiveness in a written reflection.
+The student identifies a community organization through which they can address an issue, sets a goal for volunteer work with the organization, and designs and carries out a strategy for achieving their goal.
+Students summarize their work in a log and address their effectiveness in a written reflection.

 Prerequisite(s): CH Majors: Effective Citizenship Level 3 completed.